Keithagy/dsa-system-design/py/39_Combination_Sum/explanation.md

    # Expected output: []
    ```

-4. All numbers can be used:
+4. All candidates can be used:

    ```python
    candidates = [1, 2, 3]